KDP Publishing Glossary

 KDP Select

-A 90-day program that gives Amazon exclusive rights to sell your ebook in exchange for KU participation and marketing tools.
+A 90-day program that gives Amazon exclusive rights to sell your ebook in exchange for KU participation and marketing tools like Countdown Deals.

 KENP (Kindle Edition Normalized Pages)